Skip to main content

 This indicator is part of Target (8): At least 50 per cent of eligible people receive drug therapy and counselling to prevent heart attacks and strokes.

-A combination of age, gender, smoking status, blood pressure and total cholesterol will identify a group of eligible individuals with a 10-year cardiovascular risk of 30 per cent or higher based on NORRISK 2 score.
-The group of eligible persons also includes all individuals who state that they already have or have suffered from cardiovascular disease.
+A combination of age, gender, smoking status, blood pressure and total cholesterol will identify a group of eligible individuals with a 10-year cardiovascular risk of 30 per cent or higher based on the NORRISK 2 score.
+The group of eligible persons also includes all individuals who report that they already have or have suffered from a heart attack or stroke.

-We state the proportion of eligible persons reporting use of medication to lower blood sugar, cholesterol and blood pressure.
+We report the proportion of eligible persons reporting use of medication that lower blood glucose, cholesterol and blood pressure.

 Results

-The proportion reporting use of blood glucose-lowering, cholesterol-lowering or antihypertensive medications among those aged 45-74 who have been diagnosed with angina or cardiovascular disease, or who are at high risk of cardiovascular disease, in Tromsø, increased from 66 per cent in 2006/07 to 83 per cent in 2015/16.
+The proportion reporting use of blood glucose-lowering, cholesterol-lowering and/or blood pressure-lowering medications among 45-74 year-olds with known angina, heart attack or stroke, or at high risk of cardiovascular disease, increased from 66 per cent in 2006-2007 to 83 per cent in 2015-2016.
 This is shown by data from the Tromsø Study.

-Figures from national analyses in the Cardiovascular Registry show that around 90 per cent of the patients who were admitted with heart attacks and strokes in 2012-2013 collected a prescription for anti-clotting medication.
+Figures from national analyses in the Norwegian Cardiovascular Disease Registry and the Norwegian Prescription Database show that around 90 per cent of the patients who were admitted with heart attacks and/or strokes in 2012-2013 collected prescriptions for medications that prevent blood clots.
+See paper from the Norwegian Cardiovascular Disease Registry (in Norwegian).

 Table accompanying Figure 1